odynvolk/omit-deep-lodash/README.md

 in a great manner but hadn't been updated for quite some time and didn't really work with Arrays. omit-deep-lodash solves this and uses only lodash as external dependency.

+Note!
+All non-omitted properties that are objects lose their prototype chains and thus their true type.
+This implementation is thus best used for simple JSON type objects like data objects and not typed object graphs where members have objects with constructors.

 ## Install

 Install with [npm](https://www.npmjs.com/)